JdGithub0112/jdportfolio/README.md

 Hi there! - my name is Jordan, I'm a Lead Data Analyst at Salesforce.
 When I'm not crunching numbers you can find me cycling, writing about the markets, and playing video games with friends.

-Another passion in my life is to follow a journey of continuous learning (currently learning dbt fundamentals!), both of myself and the world around me.
+Another passion in my life is to follow a journey of continuous learning.
 I'd be happy to discuss my work experience and/or personal projects further - feel free to reach out to me on LinkedIn or via email.
 My resume is also available if you'd like to know more about my education and work history.
-To view each project, click the title of the project itself (dark blue text).

 * [LinkedIn](https://www.linkedin.com/in/jordandavis0112/)

 * [Resume](https://github.com/JdGithub0112/Jordans-Portfolio/blob/main/JordanDavis_Resume_2023.pdf)